 • Customer acquisition/attrition.
 Does poor user experience influence customer attrition rates?

 We need to analyze each problem area and put real numbers in front of each problem.
-Business owners often don't realize just how much money they lose because their system is outdated.
-The goal of business analysts here is to understand how severe the financial cost of the legacy system is for your business and then find effective legacy system modernization strategies to mitigate those costs.
+Business owners often don't realize how much money they lose because their system is outdated.
+The goal of business analysts here is to understand how severe the financial cost of the legacy system is for your business.

 Step 3: Gather feedback